Udemy vs. Udacity: Which is Best for Your Online Course?

 If accepted into Udacity, though, there’s less risk of failure on your part.
 You’re paid regardless of how popular your courses are.
 So long as you fulfill your role, you’re compensated accordingly.

-It’s an interesting comparison to platforms like Udemy and Skillshare.
-For some, it’s the ideal relationship.
-For others, not so much.
 Of course, what you earn isn’t the only factor in your decision.
 There are many other features, benefits, and negatives to consider, which is where we turn our attention to next.

 Udemy vs. Udacity Review: The Core Features and Benefits